yoshipy11/yoshipy11.github.io/index.md

 ## About

-M2 student in Informatics at Kyoto University (Ohtsuka Lab).
+I am Hiroki Yoshida, a Master's student in Informatics at Kyoto University (Ohtsuka Lab).
 My research focuses on Generative AI and Optimal Control Theory.

 ---